 The film festival will take place at the end of August in various locations of Prague.
 Screenings will culminate with an award ceremony.
 The Grand Prix of the festival is The Golden Eagle.

-We guarantee that a jury of film professionals will view all submitted films.
+We guarantee that film professionals will view all submitted films.
 We encourage filmmakers who created their films with a low budget to enter their film to PIFF.
 The judgment criteria of the submitted films are new ideas, experimental cinematography, talented work of actors and an independent point of view.

 We genuinely are Independent!